 Much of our recent work involves us traveling long distances and imagining new generic typologies, something both repeatable and informal.
 This house is made of a T tower shape; it might echo the ruins of old medieval stone towers scattered in the landscape.
 We photographed a few of them while driving to the site.
 The towers are solar chimneys.
 The green roof matches the surrounding landscape.
 Each T is basically a single concrete room with large windows that look into the surrounding olive grove, except for the T that tipped over, that has two bedrooms.

-A painting studio located in Upstate NY.
+An artist’s studio located in Upstate NY.

 A masterplan for a series of houses on an island, the main house floats in Lake Huron.